Prostitution in North Macedonia

 Prostitution in North Macedonia is legal, though with various restrictions, and common.
 UNAIDS estimate there are 3588 prostitutes in the country.
-The Macedonian government is trying to clamp down on prostitution.
+The government of North Macedonia is trying to clamp down on prostitution.

 STAR-STAR (Association for support of marginalised workers) is a sex worker led support group.
 Its Executive Board is exclusively made up of sex workers.
 STAR-STAR was the first sex workers collective in the Balkans.

 The country is a major transit point for prostitution to the west.
 The trafficking of women for sex is worth billions in North Macedonia and is considered to be run primarily by Albanian gangsters.
 The reputed 'kingpin' of sex trafficking, Dilaver Bojku, was murdered by a close range gunshot to the head in August 2017.

 Legal situation

 Activities related to prostitution are prohibited in North Macedonia by both the Law on Misdemeanours Against the Public Order and Peace and the Criminal Law 1996.

 Soliciting in a public place is prohibited by article 19 of the Law on Misdemeanours.
 The article also prohibits providing space for an act of prostitution.
 As restaurants, bars and hotels are defined as public places, owners of such places can be fined if prostitution occurs on the premises.
 Sex in public is also prohibited.

 Article 191 of the Criminal Law prohibits third party involvement, such as procuring, pimping and profiting from the prostitution of others.

 Law enforcement is corrupt, and often violent towards sex workers.
 In a 2007 study reported 82.4% of sex workers had been assaulted by the police.